Skip to Main Content

 A Neighbourhood Address With a Loyal Following

-Nîmes is not a city that receives the same editorial attention as Montpellier or Marseille, but its restaurant scene has quietly segmented into recognisable tiers.
 At the leading end, Jérôme Nutile (Modern Cuisine) and Rouge operate at the €€€€ bracket with the kind of formal ambition that courts destination diners.
 Below that, the €€€ creative and modern cuisine restaurants serve the city's own residents, the people who eat out twice a month rather than twice a year.
 Vincent Croizard sits squarely in that second group, and its audience is primarily local.

 What the Michelin Plate Signals About the Kitchen

 The creative cuisine designation in France covers a broad range, from post-bistronomy cooking that reworks classical technique to more ingredient-led approaches drawing on regional produce from the Gard, the Camargue, and the Languedoc coast.
-What the consecutive Plate awards confirm is that whatever creative direction the kitchen pursues, it has been consistent enough to satisfy inspectors across two annual cycles.
+What the consecutive Plate awards confirm is that the kitchen has been consistent enough to satisfy inspectors across two annual cycles.
 For context, the Skab (Modern Cuisine) and Duende (Modern Cuisine) addresses represent other points on Nîmes's modern and creative dining map, each finding a slightly different footing within the same general price and ambition range.

 The Regulars and What Keeps Them Coming Back